 PAC-12: REACHING & ENGAGING FANS

-Pac-12.com started as a static website, then added broadcast games and schedules.
-What could it do to attract fans more regularly?
+Pac-12.com started as a static website mostly consisting of conference press releases.
+It then added broadcast games and schedules.
+How could we make it more attractive/useful to fans?

 Find out from fans what mattered most.
-The three biggest opportunities were pages centered on games/events, team and sport-level schedules, and livestreams.
+The three biggest opportunities were 1) pages centered on games/events 2) team and sport-level schedules 3) videos and livestreams.

 Event pages became the biggest driver of traffic from Google.
 We also increased live video viewership and time spent on site.

 ID traffic patterns and opportunities

 The data analysis and research efforts that contributed to these insights: